autometrics-dev/autometrics-demo-embeddings/README.md

 - A postgres database that can store the embeddings (_not yet integrated_)

-The python and node services are instrumented with the `autometrics` library, and the `am` CLI tool is used to start a prometheus server that collects metrics from the services.
+The python and node services are instrumented with the `autometrics` library.
+Their metrics data can be visualized with the Autometrics Explorer UI, which is available at `http://localhost:6788`.

-Optionally, the `k6` CLI tool can be used to generate load on the services, which will make the `am` explorer UI far more fun to look at.
+Optionally, the `k6` CLI tool can be used to generate load on the services, which will make the autometrics explorer UI far more fun to look at.

 ### Service Level Objectives and Alerts